Instruction and Courses

 How should faculty prepare their syllabi?

-Faculty must use Georgia Tech-provided tools and platforms in order to safeguard student information.
-Those existing tools include Canvas, Kaltura, Piazza, and BlueJeans and WebEx video conferencing.
-Find the full list of authorized tools, resources, and tutorials for all of those services and more at services.gatech.edu.
+Faculty must use Georgia Tech-authorized tools and platforms in order to safeguard student information.
+Those existing tools include Canvas, Kaltura, Piazza, and Microsoft Teams.
+Find resources and tutorials for these services and more information at services.gatech.edu.

 Where can instructors find help in using AV technologies in the classroom?

 For information on classroom and conference room AV and to request help, visit the OIT Audio Visual Services site: http://avservices.oit.gatech.edu/.